This page is about all the fire towers at Crane (unlike all my other pages which are about a single tower site.)

 In the 1800s, the mineral springs in Martin County led to settlement and eventually tourism.
 An October 1976 Outdoor Indiana article about the area discusses the numerous hotels around Trinity Springs and Indian Springs in the late 1800s and early 1900s.
 A February 1986 OI article mentions that a resort at Trinity Springs was opened in 1840; and a resort near Indian Springs was there in 1814; Indian Springs ceased to exist as a health spa after 1900.

-This pre-Crane map above shows two towers.
+Above: This pre-Crane map above shows two towers.
 This implies that these two towers existed in September 1939.
 The one in Greene County would be Cincinnati.
-The one near Greenwood Lake is what I call Crane 2 on this page.
+The tower near Greenwood Lake is therefore one of the Crane-area towers.
 The name for this area at the time was “White River Land Utilization Project.”

 Another story in the November 1939 issue of OI says that Greenwood Lake is 800 acres and the largest artificial lake in Indiana.